NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

   their arguments, particularly their optional arguments.

 Some of the power of Python is its flexibility.
 It accommodates many possible design choices.
-It requires some forethought and judgement to build tools that last and grow well over time.
+With some forethought and judgement, it can be used to build tools that last and grow well over time.